ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 If your extension is still in experiments breaking changes usually are fine so you can just update the same version.

+Note that Bento upgrades to existing AMP components should go by one major version, meaning it should create a 1.0 directory next to an existing 0.1 or 0.2.

 ## Unit tests

 Make sure you write good coverage for your code.
 We require unit tests